问答

 选项:

-D、The first introduces a policy that the argument seeks to evaluate; the second provides grounds for holding that the policy is not needed.
+D、The first provides evidence to support a prediction that the argument seeks to defend; the second is that prediction.

 答案: